 Creating and adding a task is one of the key feature of ProfBook.
 Currently, we support two types of tasks,

-tasks.
-Both these tasks extends from the abstract Task
+namely ToDo and Deadline tasks.
+Both these tasks extends from the abstract Task class which add to its

 extensibility.
 It is important to note that currently, you can only add tasks to Groups and Students.
 Needless to say,